krishvk/krishvk.github.io/docs/source/me.rst

 ---------

 Being a self and continuous learner, I enjoy acquiring new knowledge all the time.
-Below are the **structured education** I have perceived apart from the above skills I have acquired through on the fly learning.
+Below are the **structured courses** I have perceived apart from the above skills I have acquired through on the fly learning.

 .. csv-table::